vtjeng/MIPVerify.jl/README.md

   + Tight specification of non-linear constraints between decision variables, enabling efficient solves.
   + Support for restricting allowable perturbations to a specified families of perturbations [1].

-In addition, we provide utility functions to work with the MNIST dataset.
+In addition, we provide utility functions to work with the MNIST dataset and a sample neural network.

 See the companion paper for more details and results: